Ubanimela/Ubanimela/clec5f80v000009la2hgng7ei.md

 In software development, finding and fixing errors, bugs, and other problems in the code is a key part of the debugging process.

-Effective debugging can make the difference between an application that runs smoothly and one that crashes often, which can cost time, effort, and possibly a lot of money.
+Effective debugging can make the difference between an application that runs smoothly and crashes often, which can cost time, effort, and possibly a lot of money.

 Debugging identifies and resolves errors, defects, and other program performance issues.